 The impulse response functions of the U.S. EPU model are reported in Figure 5.
 The EPU shock has opposite effects on the two markets.
-A positive one-standard deviation increase in EPU causes a positive response of the stock return factor for about three weeks, with a statistically significant response of .3% at peak one week after the shock.
+A positive one-standard deviation increase in EPU causes a positive response of the stock return factor for about three weeks, with a statistically significant response of 0.3% at peak one week after the shock.
 On the contrary, the response of the crypto factor is negative and significant on impact, reaching a 1% drop, and remains quite persistent although only marginally significant afterwards.

 Theoretical results suggest that financial markets should typically respond negatively to a policy uncertainty shock (see Pástor and Veronesi, 2012).
 A new policy announcement can increase firms' profitability if it improves on the current policy.
 This has a positive impact on stock returns.
 At the same time, uncertainty about the new policy increases the discount factor, reducing stock prices.
 Pástor and Veronesi (2012) show that the latter effect normally dominates, especially if the policy change is anticipated and its effects have been already embedded in stock prices before the announcement.
 EPU is a news-based index which not only tracks new economic policy announcements, but also and more generally accounts for the debate surrounding the policy decision-making process, the analysis of intended and unintended effects, and the uncertainty about the timeline of the policy implementation.
 The EPU shocks identified in our VAR, hence, may reflect some of the anticipated positive effects of a policy change on stock prices leading to the policy announcement, which could explain the brief increase of stock returns in response to an EPU increase found in Figure 5.
 Moreover, the EPU shock also causes a drop of the short term interest rate, which impacts stock returns by decreasing the discount factor applied to future profits.
 This effect could in principle offset the direct increase in the discount factor due to the heightened economic policy uncertainty.
 This seems to be, at least in part, the empirical case in our model where the resulting net response of the stock factor is positive.

 While the U.S. EPU has a positive effect on global stock returns, the response of the crypto return factor to the U.S. policy uncertainty shocks is negative.
 The result is interesting for a couple of reasons.
 First, one of the possible explanations of the interest of investors in crypto assets is that they could provide new instruments to diversify portfolios against shocks commonly affecting traditional financial markets.
-Cryptocurrencies, therefore, could be useful portfolio complements of traditional stocks.
-The negative conditional correlation of the two market factors in response to the policy uncertainty shocks in our result suggest this is the case for the U.S. EPU.
+Numerous papers, such as Aiello, Baker, Balyuk, Di Maggio, Johnson, and Kotter (2023); Weber, Candia, Coibion, and Gorodnichenko (2023); Kogan, Makarov, Niessner, and Schoar (2023), document that the typical crypto investor profile is quite similar to that of the broader investor population and crypto investors are also active in traditional financial markets.
+It is reasonable to believe that portfolio diversification can then motivate crypto investment decisions and cryptocurrencies can be